CRM Design: 7 Best Practices

 Quantitative methods do one important thing.
 They tell you the scale of your qualitative findings.
 For instance, you’ve spotted that it’s common for users to migrate to you from HubSpot.
 Quantitative methods will tell you how common it is.

-Typical quantitative methods include surveys, questionnaires, product analytics, etc. The collective customer intelligence you get from all the activities we outlined will help you ensure optimal user retention.
+Typical quantitative methods include surveys, questionnaires, product analytics, etc. The collective customer intelligence you get from all the activities we outlined will help you ensure optimal user retention and streamline workflows.

-In today’s fast-paced business environment, the ability to update CRM data on the go is a basic user expectaton.
-A robust mobile version of your CRM ensures users can manage their workflows anytime, anywhere.
+In today’s fast-paced business environment, the ability to update CRM data on the go is a basic user expectation.
+A robust mobile version of your CRM system ensures users can manage their workflows anytime, anywhere.
 Mobile compatibility isn’t just a convenience — it’s a necessity for modern CRM adoption.

-Here’s an example of mobile version of a CRM dashboard we designed:
+Here’s an example of a mobile version of a CRM dashboard we designed:

 A mobile CRM interface displaying an insurance management system.
 The screens show an active policy overview, an expiration summary with a timeline of policies, and an insurance agent's profile with contact options and a rating.
 The design emphasizes clear policy tracking and agent interaction.